SafeChargeInternational/safecharge_PPP_android_sdk/README.md

 ## Installation

 ### Maven plugin
-Add com.safecharge:safecharge_ppp_android_sdk as maeven module dependency.
+Add com.safecharge:safecharge_ppp_android_sdk:1.1.0 as maven module dependency.

 ### Manual include
 Clone the PPWebViewSDK and use it as module dependency.